LING 615 Advanced Morphology and Syntax

 Discussions (6)

 Discussions are collaborative learning experiences.
-Therefore, the student will discuss course materials through an online forum focused on the material presented in the course.
-The student will contribute to the discussion by posting a response to the discussion prompt and by responding to classmates' posts.
+Therefore, the student will discuss course materials through an online discussion focused on the material presented in the course.
+The student will contribute to the discussion by posting a response to the discussion prompt and by responding to classmates’ posts.

 Language Practice Assignments (10)